 The mat matters.
 If you’re dripping sweat in a class and you can’t even hold the poses because you might as well have just rubbed Crisco all over your mat, we have a problem.
-If your mat is too thin, it’s going to cause stress on your joints.
+A Yoga towel can help but if your mat is too thin, it’s going to cause stress on your joints.
 If it’s too think and not dense enough, it can affect your balance.
 The type of mat that’s right for you depends on your practice and your environment.

 Let’s talk about features.